Gabriel Attal: Domestic policy

+Foreign policy

+Attal is a strong supporter of Ukraine in the wake of Russia’s invasion, arguing that financial support for Ukraine should be viewed as an investment rather than an expense.
+He has also expressed support for seizing Russian assets held in France.
+In March 2025, he called for Europe to use more than €200 billion in frozen Russian assets to support Ukraine's war effort.

+Attal is strongly pro-European and has advocated for a more integrated United States of Europe capable of standing up to both China and the United States.
+He also supports the concept of a multi-speed Europe, arguing that a smaller group of EU member states should take the lead in establishing a Capital Markets Union.

+Following the October 7 attacks, Attal strongly condemned Hamas.
+In May 2024, he opposed unilateral French recognition of Palestine.
+During the 2024 pro-Palestinian protests at Sciences Po, he criticized what he described as antisemitic incidents.

 Personal life

 In 2018, Attal was outed on Twitter by his former École alsacienne classmate Juan Branco.
 Attal lived in a civil union with Stéphane Séjourné at the time.
-Their relationship had ended by 2024.
+Their relationship had ended by 2022.
+They got back together in 2024.

 When they were both attending the École alsacienne, Attal had a relationship with singer Joyce Jonathan, but Jonathan said that the relationship was merely "a joke between us" and "a playtime crush".

 Attal said in a TV interview that he had been subjected to homophobic bullying at school, implying that the culprit was Branco, though Branco denied this.
 He has also described being the target of homophobic and antisemitic hate speech on social media as a politician.

 Though baptized as a member of the Russian Orthodox Church, Attal considers himself an atheist.

-Ancestry

-Attal's father was of Tunisian Jewish and Alsatian Jewish descent.
-His mother is of French and Greek-Russian ancestry from Odesa, her grandfather having arrived in France as a White Russian émigré.
-Genealogists have found both French and Russian nobility, including members of the La Forest-Divonne family in France and the House of Golitsyn and the House of Dolgorukov in Russia, amongst her ancestors.
-Through his mother, Attal is descended from King Charles VI of France.